cahya-wirawan/indonesian-language-models/README.md

 with ease.

-At the time of writing (March 2021), there are already more than 50 different types of transformer-based language models, such as BERT, GPT2, Longformer, or MT5, built by companies and individual contributors.
-The author built several [Indonesian transformer-based language models](https://github.com/cahya-wirawan/indonesian-language-models/tree/master/Transformers) using [Huggingface Transformers Library](https://github.com/huggingface/transformers) and hosted them in the [Huggingfaces model hub](https://huggingface.co/cahya).
+At the time of writing (March 2021), there are already more than 50 different types of transformer-based language models (according to the model list at huggingface), such as BERT, GPT2, Longformer, or MT5, built by companies and individual contributors.
+The author built also several [Indonesian transformer-based language models](https://github.com/cahya-wirawan/indonesian-language-models/tree/master/Transformers) using [Huggingface Transformers Library](https://github.com/huggingface/transformers) and hosted them in the [Huggingfaces model hub](https://huggingface.co/cahya).